otrv4/otrv4/architecture-decisions/010-modes.md

 makes a decision on how to transition from every state.
 This increases the complexity of the specification and implementation.

-Furthermore, 'OTRv4 only' mode will only support version 4 of OTR.
+Furthermore, 'OTRv4-standalone' mode will only support version 4 of OTR.
 The User Profile, therefore will only allow the 1-byte version string "4".
 It will also not allow the Transitional Signature parameter on the same profile.

-In addition to only supporting the version 4 of OTR (and imposing the same restrictions to the User Profile as the 'OTRv4 only' mode), the 'OTRv4 interactive-only' mode will only support the interactive DAKE.
-The User Profile should not allow the Public Shared Prekey parameter.
+In addition to only supporting the version 4 of OTR (and imposing the same restrictions to the User Profile as the 'OTRv4-standalone' mode), the 'OTRv4 interactive-only' mode will only support the interactive DAKE.
+The User Profile should not allow the Public Shared Prekey as a parameter.